 No particular insect pests are listed for Callistemon.

-Chlorosis, a systemic condition which causes new leaves to turn yellow, can be corrected with treatment of the soil using iron sulfate or iron chelate.
+Chlorosis, a systemic condition that causes new leaves to turn yellow, can be corrected with treatment of the soil using iron sulfate or iron chelate.